thenirmalkc/maze-generator/README.md

 >   - List all the dead end cells in array ( this process is repeated since removing a wall from dead end cell can cause its neighbour's dead end to be removed )

 ![No Dead Ends Maze](screenshots/no-dead-ends-maze.png)

+*Each and every cell has only 2 walls so there are no dead ends*